 As a prepper, this is a matter of both aesthetic and practicality.
 This also gives me a different perspective on the clothing and gear involved than some might have.
 And an interest in the possible differences of screen accuracy and actual real life authenticity.
 These don’t always match, as James Cameron might be a weapons nut, he’s obviously not a prepper and, yeah, somethings don’t work on screen the way they do in real life and vice versa.

 Obviously, how accurate anyone wants to be for cosplay is a personal choice.
 And also based on if you are doing a casual, one time, Halloween costume or a serious professional cosplay or something in between.
 I’m the sort would would probably go for as screen accurate as possible, even if I were just doing a one time costume…but then I wear most of this stuff.
 But I think that even if you’re not going for strictly accurate, having a close look at these items can help give an idea of what to go for and work with.
-One of the reasons I did this, for both T2 and the 2019 movie (which I originally did as a blog post here and both will be updated as more is revealed or I find more details out), is that I have seen some really confused “Sarah Connor cosplay” tutorials when it comes to what she’s wearing is in the real world.
+One of the reasons I did this, for both T2 and the 2019 movie, is that I have seen some really confused “Sarah Connor cosplay” tutorials when it comes to what she’s wearing is in the real world.
 I think it’s best to start with what is what, both on screen and real world.

 What I’ve done with this is consider if Sarah really would have worn it based on my understanding of the item and I know opinions on that might vary.
 This becomes mostly an issue with her Terminator 2 boots, actually.
 I also say if I would or do wear, have or carry and why.
 And then suggestions for cosplay, which, again, varies with how accurate you want to get.